huytruong1998/music-instruments-tagging/README.md

 sounds that were detected at any point within an audio clip.

 Contains code for:

 - Extracting features from .wav files as h5py dumps before training;
 - The model training itself;
 - Inference and generating results in a reader-friendly format;

-As well as documentation on the data used, results and observations.
+as well as documentation on the data used, results and observations.

 Citations:

 \[1\] Qiuqiang Kong, Yin Cao, Turab Iqbal, Yuxuan Wang, Wenwu Wang, and Mark D. Plumbley.
 "Panns: Large-scale pretrained audio neural networks for audio pattern recognition."
-IEEE/ACM Transactions on Audio, Speech, and Language Processing 28 (2020): 2880-2894.
+IEEE/ACM Transactions on Audio, Speech, and Language Processing 28 (2020): 2880-2894. - [paper](https://arxiv.org/pdf/1912.10211) [repo](https://github.com/qiuqiangkong/audioset_tagging_cnn/)

-\[2\] Eric J. Humphrey, Simon Durand, Brian McFee.
-OpenMIC-2018
+\[2\] Humphrey, Eric J., Durand, Simon, and McFee, Brian.
+"OpenMIC-2018: An Open Dataset for Multiple Instrument Recognition." in Proceedings of the 19th International Society for Music Information Retrieval Conference (ISMIR), 2018. - [paper](https://zenodo.org/records/1492445#.XsPDCRMzZTY) [repo](https://github.com/cosmir/openmic-2018)